Jeremy-Duval-PhD/Brain_Tumor_MRI_Dataset/docs/docs/notebook.md

 * Based on the results of the pairwise z-test, it does not seem that the mean intensity is significantly different between the classes.

 * A comparison of class variances using the Levene test suggests high statistical differences.
 The next step is to retry the test after normalising the images and cropping the borders.
+	* **Cropping:** I tried three cropping methods on twenty images per class.
+The "black crop" method, based on the image background, produced the best results.
+	* **Normalization:** Ok.
+	* **Clipping:** :
+		* The pixel intensity distribution shows one peak for values < 10 and another for values > 210.
+These seem to represent background and saturation.
+However, there does not appear to be any noise in the dataset.

 TODO : norma + crop + redo var tst
 	   visu 10 img by classes